Uninett/Argus/README.md

     * Body: same as `POST` to `/api/v1/notificationprofiles/`
   * `DELETE`: deletes one of the logged in user's notification profiles by pk

-* `GET` to `/api/v1/notificationprofiles/<int:pk>/alerts/`: returns all alerts - both active and historic - filtered by one of the logged in user's notification profiles by pk
+* `GET` to `/api/v1/notificationprofiles/<int:pk>/incidents/`: returns all incidents - both active and historic - filtered by one of the logged in user's notification profiles by pk

 * `/api/v1/notificationprofiles/timeslots/`:
   * `GET`: returns the logged in user's time slots